 Seriously I could die.
-I know it’s so weird, but I get the strangest satisfaction out of making and photographing cute things like this turkey.
+I know it’s so weird, but I get the strangest satisfaction out of making and photographing cute things like these DIY Crayon Turkeys.
 I showed the photos of these to pretty much everyone I saw yesterday… I expected each one of them to squeal with delight because that’s what I want to do when we I see photos of adorable crafts, but none of them did.
 A few said “Cute!” which was somewhat gratifying, but it’s funny because I’m so giddy I kind of want to shake people and be all, “Cute?
 Just cute??
 These are mind-blowing, why aren’t you jumping up and down?”

 See what I mean, weird?
 It’s a sickness really.
 I think my daughter Piper has this sickness too.
 She’s only seven, but when she’s really excited about something she gets this crazy, huge grin; puts her hands together; squeals and jumps up and down.

-TO MAKE: Find a branch that is about 3 inches in diameter.
+Find a branch that is about 3 inches in diameter.
 Use a miter saw to cut 2-inch slices.
 Secure the slices in a vice and drill five holes using a 3/8-inch bit.
 To help evenly space the five holes, we started by drilling the center hole then worked our way out either side.
 Before drilling you might want to see if your slices have a natural flat side and if so make sure this is the bottom.
 You can also just sand whichever side ends up being on bottom so they won’t roll.
-Download and print our Turkey Face Printable Template.
+Scroll below to download and print our Turkey Face Printable Template.
 We have a colored version or one in black and white that your kids can color in.
 Cut out the faces using a 2-inch circle punch and secure with glue dots.

 Here’s some fun Thanksgiving table ideas using the Crayon Turkeys:13